States and federal territories of Malaysia: Brunei

 On 5 December 1961, the Sultan of Brunei made a public statement that spoke positively about the Federation of Malaysia, and Brunei began to participate in meetings of the Malaysian Solidarity Consultative Committee.
-Despite a January 1962 public inquiry opposing the Federation, the Sultan went on to sign a preliminary memorandum at a committee meeting in February.
+A January 1962 public inquiry found almost unanimous opposition to the idea of federation in Brunei.
+The results of this inquiry were suppressed, including in Singapore, where Lee Kuan Yew feared it would shift public opinion there.
+Despite the results of the inquiry, the Sultan went on to sign a preliminary memorandum at a committee meeting in February.
 Azahari sought support for his alternative North Borneo Federation proposal in the Legislative Council of Brunei, but was unsuccessful and resigned in April.
 In June of the same year, the Sultan announced his acceptance of the Federation of Malaysia to the legislative council, subject to the guarantee of Bruneian interests.
 Azahari began a public campaign of opposition, and PRB won all but one seat in the August election.
 Azahari courted the support of Indonesia and the Philippines, while the Sultan sought the return of Limbang from Sarawak to generate domestic support for the Federation.
 In December, political opposition to the union culminated in the Brunei revolt.
 While the revolt was suppressed with the assistance of the Malayan police and British military forces, it demonstrated wide-ranging opposition in Bruneian society towards the Federation.

 Publicly stating he did not support the revolt, the Sultan declared an emergency and suspended the constitution.
 A new constitution in May strengthened the Sultan's power, and negotiations with Malaya resumed.
 By June 1963, there were four points of disagreement: oil revenues, financial contributions, oil taxation, and Brunei's expected position at the end of the order of precedence for all Malaysian sultans (due to it being the last to join).
 Tunku Abdul Rahman issued an ultimatum on these issues during a meeting in Kuala Lumpur; the Sultan rejected the terms, and left the city on 21 June.
 Following the creation of Malaysia, border posts were established with Brunei in October 1963, and in 1964, Malaysia recalled its officials working in Brunei and shifted teacher training slots allocated to Bruneians to Singapore and the UK.
 Relations between Brunei and Malaysia began to improve in April 1965, after Brunei backed Malaysia in the North Borneo dispute.